Opposition to immigration: United States

-In the United States of America, opponents of immigration typically focus on perceived adverse effects, such as economic costs (job competition and burdens on education and social services); negative environmental impact from accelerated population growth; increased crime rates, and in the long run, changes in traditional identities and values.
+In the United States, opponents of immigration typically focus on perceived adverse effects, such as economic costs (job competition and burdens on education and social services); negative environmental impact from accelerated population growth; increased crime rates, and in the long run, changes in traditional identities and values.

 In countries where the majority of the population is of immigrant descent, such as the United States, opposition to immigration sometimes takes the form of nativism.

 In the United States, opposition to immigration has a long history, starting in the late 1790s, in reaction to an influx of political refugees from France and Ireland.
 The Alien and Sedition Acts of 1798 severely restricted the rights of immigrants.
 Nativism first gained a name and affected politics in the mid-19th century United States because of the large inflows of immigrants from cultures that were markedly different from the existing Protestant culture.
 Nativists primarily objected to Roman Catholics, especially Irish Americans.
 Nativist movements included the American Party of the mid-19th Century (formed by members of the Know-Nothing movement), the Immigration Restriction League of the early 20th Century, and the anti-Asian movements in the West, resulting in the Chinese Exclusion Act and the so-called "Gentlemen's Agreement" which was aimed at the Japanese.
 Major restrictions became law in the 1920s and sharply cut the inflow of immigrants until 1965, when they ended.
 The federal government took charge of finding and deporting illegal aliens, which it still does.

 Immigration again became a major issue from the 1990s onward, with burgeoning rates of undocumented immigration, particularly by Mexicans who crossed the Southern border, and others who overstayed their visitor visas.
 The Immigration Reform and Control Act of 1986 provided an amnesty which was described as the amnesty to end all amnesties but it had no lasting impact on the flow of illegal immigrants.

 By 2014, the Tea Party movement narrowed its focus away from economic issues, spending and Obamacare to attacking President Barack Obama's immigration policies.
 They saw his immigration policies as threatening to transform American society.
 They tried but failed to defeat leading Republicans who supported immigration programs, such as Senator John McCain.
 A typical slogan appeared in the Tea Party Tribune: "Amnesty for Millions, Tyranny for All."
 The New York Times reported: